Wowsaruss/telemetry/README.md

-# Telemetry Dashboard
+# Cost and Usage Dashboard

-A full-stack web application for visualizing and analyzing U.S. power grid and electricity sales data.
+A full-stack web application for visualizing and analyzing U.S. power grid electricity cost and usage data.
 The dashboard allows users to filter by state, sector, and time range, and displays results in interactive charts and tables.

 ## Problem Statement

 The U.S. energy sector generates vast amounts of telemetry data that is often difficult to access, analyze, and visualize effectively.
 This is a user-friendly tool to:
 - Query electricity sales and pricing data across different states and sectors
 - Visualize trends and patterns in energy consumption and costs
+- Analyze customer count data for market insights
 - Reduce redundant API calls through intelligent caching
 - Provide real-time insights into the energy market